iosdecal/ios-decal-lab5/README.md

+# This lab isn't finished - you're not encouraged to start on it before lab #

 # Lab 5 : AVFoundation #
 Note: Please bring an iPhone or iPad with a camera along with a lightning USB cable to lab if you are able to!